ec-europa/platform-dev/profiles/common/modules/features/multisite_maxlength/README.md

   truncate it safely.
 This will also overwrite the maxlength validation from core, so that it will strip the tags before checking the length.

+## Additional information

+### JS Counter
+By default the count does not show for UID 1(admin) and the Administrator role.
+They have the permission 'bypass max length' assigned by default.